The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 Choose "HVAC Contractor" not "Home Services"

-You can add up to nine secondary categories, but only add categories that genuinely describe services you actively provide.
-Adding irrelevant categories dilutes your relevance and can hurt rankings.
+You can add up to nine secondary categories, but only add ones that genuinely describe services you offer.
+Adding irrelevant categories dilutes your ranking signals.

 Add High-Quality Photos and Videos